crowbar

 Hex Encode/DecodeHexadecimal byte representation

-Switch between tools with l/h, edit input with e.
+Switch between tools with l/h, edit input with e, and copy output to the system clipboard with Ctrl+Y.

 Macros & Sequences